CMU-IDS-2020/fp-mythbusters/README.md

 ## Summary Images
 ![](media/tweet_data.png)

+Bar chart of most common terms from Pennsylvania Tweets posted in the summer of 2020

 ![](media/covid_state_data.png)

+Comparing poverty rates with cumulative cases of Covid-19 in Pennsylvania counties (as of Nov 29, 2020)

 ![](media/covid_usa_data.png)

+Comparing poverty rates with cumulative cases of Covid-19 in all United States counties (as of Nov 29, 2020)

 ## Instructions
 The easiest way to view our app is through the deployed streamlit app, you can find the url to this above.
 If you'd like to run the application locally, then follow the instructions below.